Skip to content

 5. Click Connect.

-6. Log in with the VPN user and confirm MFA if enabled.
+6. Sign in with the VPN user and confirm MFA if enabled.

-After successfully establishing the connection, you should also check whether internal DNS names are resolved and whether the required systems are reachable.
-If the connection is established but no traffic flows, Log Viewer, Policy Test, and Packet Capture can help.
-The appropriate guide is Test Firewall Rule with Log Viewer, Policy Test, and Packet Capture.
+After the connection has been established, also check whether internal DNS names resolve and the required systems are reachable.
+If the connection is up but no traffic flows, use Log Viewer, Policy Test and Packet Capture.
+See Test Firewall Rule with Log Viewer, Policy Test and Packet Capture.

-For SSL VPN on macOS, the DNS test is particularly important.
-Sophos Connect 2.0 MR1 fixes an issue where DNS settings for SSL VPN connections on macOS were not applied correctly.
-If internal names are not resolved, the version and profile status should be checked first before blindly adjusting DNS rules.
+The DNS test is particularly important for SSL VPN on macOS.
+Sophos Connect 2.0 MR1 fixes an issue that prevented DNS settings for SSL VPN connections from being applied correctly on macOS.
+If internal names do not resolve, check the version and profile status before changing DNS rules without evidence.

 Sophos Connect Client - macOS GUI